Ale-O/esculApp_origin/README.md

 # esculApp_origin

-for use esculapp with the data_example, import the esculapp_example.sql in your MySQL administration tool like phpadmin config the file manager.php (model/manager.php) : modifie user_name and password in the function "dbConnect()" below
+1) for use esculapp with the data_example, import the esculapp_example.sql in your MySQL administration tool like phpadmin

+2) config the file manager.php (model/manager.php) : modifie user_name and password in the function "dbConnect()" below
   $db = new PDO('mysql:host=localhost;dbname=esculapp_example;charset=utf8', 'user_name', 'password', array(PDO::ATTR_ERRMODE => PDO::ERRMODE_EXCEPTION));

+3) by default one account has been created in the table "login" email : john.doe@autre.fr password : admin